michaelnisi/blake/README.md

 * `title` is the title of the page (optional)
 * `description` is the description of the page or rather the post (optional)
-* `template`is the filename of template to use (required)
+* `template`is the filename of the template to use (required)
 * `date` is the publish date, if not provided it's set to `NOW` (optional)
 * `path` is the output path, if not provided the path of the input file is used (optional)
 * `name` is used as filename of the output file, if not provided the filename of the input file is used (optional)

-The header is extendable with arbritrary fields, which can be interpreted by the views.
-The source object, passed to the views, provides a reference to the header object.
+The source object, passed to the views, provides a reference to the raw header object.
+Thus, the header is extendable with arbritrary fields, which can be interpreted by the generators (written by you).

-If you decide to mirror input file path and name in your output, you can omit path and name.
-In that case a typical header of a blog post might look like the following.
+If you decide to mirror the input paths in your output, you can omit path and name.
+In that case a typical header of a blog post might look like the following:

     {
       "title": "Example",